benjypng/logseq-todoist-plugin/README.md

 [:gift_heart: Sponsor this project on Github](https://github.com/sponsors/hkgnp) or [:coffee: Get me a coffee](https://www.buymeacoffee.com/hkgnp.dev) if you like this plugin!

 > This plugin is currently not receiving PRs.

 > 2023-09-04: This plugin has just been refactored with breaking changes.
+Versioning for releases has been revamped in favour of `sematic-release`.
 Todoist Sync has been removed due to feature instability.
 A new set of videos for the README will be added at a later date.

 # Overview